Stretching Your Inventory Dollars

 4. Products

 This is probably what you have been most anxious about and is the one area that can destroy your budget.
 In the beginning, buy just a few products.
 Many beginners think that they need different products for every design.
 YOU DON’T. With a few products, you can create any number of designs.
 If you want a theme or different color, wrap a product in gift wrap.
-Gold gift wrap on a box of $1 cookies can be an awesome addition to a gift.
+Gold gift wrap on a box of cookies from the dollar store can be an awesome addition to a gift.

-Don’t buy by the case in the beginning.
-Buy local until you’ve made sales.
 This next statement will be heresy to many in the industry but is something that almost all of us do.
 Check out your dollar stores, your Costco or Sam’s Club, and even your closeout stores like Ross and Tuesday Morning.
 Look for quality, good size packages for the money, expiration dates, and price.
 You’ll find many of the same products that you can order wholesale by the case at these stores for less than you would pay wholesale.
 And no shipping.
 This is also a good way to test products before buying a whole case.

 But whether you are just starting your business or have an existing one, it is essential to watch those inventory dollars and stretch them as much as possible.